wfailla/un-orchestrator/orchestrator/README_NF-FG.md

 When the un-orchestrator receives an NF-FG with this information, it creates a third port connected to, e.g., `Docker0` in case of Docker containers, and sets up a port forwarding so that, all the traffic that arrives on the UN (by means of the control port) and directed to the TCP port 2000, is provided to the VNF on its own TCP port 80.
+Note that multiple port forwardings may be set up for a VNF; however, a single port connected to, e.g., `Docker0`, is created, regardless of the number of port forwardings required.